New Christian Icons

 I am giving three in person icon writing classes in 2026.
 My approach to teaching icon writing is two fold:

-one, to simplify the very complicated process of painting Byzantine style Icons using egg tempera and gold leaf gilding- as they were painted in the early centuries.
+to simplify the very complicated process of painting Byzantine style Icons using egg tempera and gold leaf gilding- as they were painted in the early centuries.

-And two, to bring my understanding of the creative process into my teaching methods so that students are able to create their own unique icon from the same drawing and process as everyone else is learning.
+to bring my understanding of the creative process into my teaching methods so that students are able to create their own unique icon from the same drawing and process as everyone else is learning.

 I encourage students to practice lectio divina in relation to their icon and prayer process for the class.
+My classes are a wonderful way to introduce people to the sacred, time honored practice of painting and praying.

 Take a look at my retreats page and join us in this prayerful and fun spiritual discipline!